 Under the leadership of N. B. Alley, a building was built at the southwest corner of 4th and High Street and dedicated to the Lord's cause.
 It was built prior to 1896.

-Among those sent into vocational Christian work are Les and Marjorie VanDyke and Derek Helt.
-The VanDyke family left a career in banking to attend Bible College and then work for the Lord in Zimbabwe.
+Among those sent into vocational Christian work are Derek Helt and Les and Marjorie VanDyke.
+(Marjorie was the great granddaughter of Moses and Mary Addington of Pine City.)
+The VanDyke family left a career in banking to attend Puget Sound Christian College and then work for the Lord in Zimbabwe.
 Prior to his death, Lester was on the staff of the Mesa Christian Church working with Seniors.

 (Editor in 2005: The oldest son of the Les and Marjorie, Larry, is Executive Director with World Vision and continues to make many trips to Africa.)